CVE-2024-38144

 Root Cause

-Another finding from Angelboy's (DEVCORE) kernel streaming attack surface research, part of the same effort that produced CVE-2024-30090 and CVE-2024-35250.
+This is another finding from Angelboy's (DEVCORE) systematic audit of the kernel streaming attack surface, part of the same research effort that produced CVE-2024-30090 and CVE-2024-35250.
+The CVSS score of 8.8 reflects the potential for remote exploitation in certain kernel streaming configurations.

 Exploitation